-Cervical radiculopathy, otherwise known as “pinched nerve” is brought about by the compression or irritation of one or more nerve roots in the cervical spine where it branches away from the spinal column.
-Since these nerves traverses the shoulders, arms and hands, a contusion or trauma in the cervical spine may result to pain radiating from the shoulder, frailty and numbness moving to the arm and hand.
+Cervical radiculopathy is otherwise known as “pinched nerve.”
+It is brought about by the compression or irritation of one or more nerve roots in the cervical spine where it branches away from the spinal column.
+Since these nerves traverse the shoulders, arms and hands, a contusion or trauma in the cervical spine may result to pain radiating from the shoulder, down to the arm and hand.
 The pain may also come with weakness and numbness.

-Cervical radiculopathy is frequently the result of the regular “wear and tear” adjustments that happens in the spinal cord as we advance in age.
+Cervical radiculopathy is frequently the result of the regular “wear and tear” adjustments that happen in the spinal cord as we advance in age.
 This may brought by conditions like arthritis.
 While it is common among older people, it may also affect younger people.
 In such a case, the cause is often unexpected injuries resulting to a herniated disc.

-A herniated disc is a condition where the elastic cushions (discs) in between the vertebrae that piles up on top of each other which makes up the spinal column.
-These disks in between the vertebrae are like rubber donuts with a jelly center inside a sturdy exterior.
+A herniated disc is a condition where the elastic cushions (discs) in between the vertebrae that pile on top of each other which makes up the spinal column.
+These discs in between the vertebrae are like rubber donuts with a jelly center inside a sturdy exterior.
 Otherwise known as slipped disk or ruptured disk, a herniated disc happens when the soft “jelly” center forcibly leaks out through a tear in the tough and sturdy exterior (of the disc).

 This condition can result to the irritation of nearby nerves resulting to pain, weakness and numbness in an arm or leg.
 Nevertheless, most people with herniated disc do not require surgery to resolve the condition.